^

 The team also analyzed the impact of climate change on several serious but common psychiatric disorders, including anxiety, depression and schizophrenia.

-Professor Sisodia, who is also director of genomics at the Epilepsy Society and founder of Epilepsy Climate Change, said: “There is clear evidence of climate effects on some brain diseases, particularly stroke and nervous system infections.
-Climatic changes that have shown effects on brain disease have included extreme temperatures (both low and high), and large diurnal temperature fluctuations, especially when these changes were seasonally unusual.
+Professor Sisodia, who is also director of genomics at the Epileptic Society and founder of Epilepsy Climate Change, said: "There is clear evidence of climate influence on some brain diseases, particularly stroke and infections of the nervous system.
+Climate changes that have been shown to influence brain diseases have included extreme temperatures (both cold and hot) and large daily temperature variations, particularly when these variations are seasonally unusual.

-“Night-time temperatures can be especially important, as higher temperatures at night can disrupt sleep.
-Poor sleep is known to aggravate a number of brain diseases."
+"Nighttime temperatures may be particularly important, as higher temperatures at night can disrupt sleep.
+Poor sleep is known to worsen a number of brain diseases."

-Researchers have found that the rate of hospitalization, disability, or death due to stroke increases at higher ambient temperatures or during periods of heat waves.
+Researchers found that the number of hospitalizations, disability or deaths due to stroke increases with higher ambient temperatures or during heat waves.

-Additionally, the team states that people with dementia are vulnerable to harm from extreme temperatures (such as heat stroke or hypothermia) and weather events (such as floods or forest fires).
-Fires), as cognitive impairment may limit their ability to adapt to environmental changes.
+Additionally, the team says people with dementia are vulnerable to harm from extreme temperatures (such as heatstroke or hypothermia) and weather events (such as floods or wildfires), as cognitive impairment may limit their ability to adapt to environmental changes.

-The researchers write: “Reduced awareness of risk is coupled with a reduced ability to seek help or mitigate potential harm, such as drinking more water in hot weather or adjusting clothing.
-This vulnerability is exacerbated by frailty, multiple illnesses, and psychotropic medications.
-Accordingly, greater temperature fluctuations, hotter days, and heat waves lead to increased hospitalizations and deaths associated with dementia.”
+The researchers write: “Reduced risk awareness is coupled with a reduced ability to seek help or mitigate potential harm, such as drinking more water in hot weather or adjusting clothing.
+This vulnerability is exacerbated by frailty, multiple medical conditions and psychotropic medications.
+Accordingly, greater temperature fluctuations, hotter days and heat waves lead to increased hospitalizations and mortality associated with dementia.”

-In addition, morbidity, hospitalization, and mortality risk for many mental disorders are associated with elevated ambient temperatures, daily temperature fluctuations, or extremes of hot and cold temperatures.
+In addition, morbidity, hospitalization, and mortality risk for many mental disorders are associated with elevated environmental temperatures, daily temperature variations, or extreme hot and cold temperatures.

-As a result, they believe it is important to ensure that research is relevant and considers not only the current state of climate change, but also the future.
+As a result, they believe it is important to ensure that research is relevant and takes into account not only the current state of climate change, but also the future.

-Professor Sisodia said: “This work comes against a backdrop of alarming deterioration in climate conditions and must remain flexible and dynamic to provide information useful to both individuals and organizations.
-Moreover, there are few studies assessing the health outcomes of brain diseases under future climate scenarios, making forward planning difficult.”
+Professor Sisodia said: “This work is taking place against a backdrop of alarmingly worsening climate conditions and needs to remain flexible and dynamic to provide information that is useful to both individuals and organisations.
+Furthermore, there is limited research assessing the health impacts of brain disease under future climate scenarios, making forward planning difficult.”

 You are reporting a typo in the following text: